PlanktoScope/PlanktoScope/documentation/docs/software/expert_setup.md

 The setup script will take a long time (at least 30 minutes, depending on the speed of your internet connection) to complete.

 If an error occurs during this setup process, you will need to wipe the Raspberry Pi's microSD card, flash the Raspberry Pi OS image onto it again, and try running the setup steps again.
 Otherwise, you will eventually see a message reporting that the setup script finished setting up the PlanktoScope application environment.

+## Connect to the PlanktoScope

-Then you should restart the Raspberry Pi, e.g. with the following command:
+Next, you will need to restart the Raspberry Pi, e.g. with the following command:

 ```
 sudo reboot now
 ```

-## Connect to the PlanktoScope
+This step is necessary to finish the PlanktoScope software setup process.

 Afterwards, your PlanktoScope's Raspberry Pi will either connect to a Wi-Fi network (if you had previously configured it to connect to a Wi-Fi network) or make a new isolated Wi-Fi network whose name starts with the word `pkscope` followed by the unique randomly-generated name of your PlanktoScope.
 If you connect another device (e.g. a phone or computer) directly to the PlanktoScope's Raspberry Pi over its isolated Wi-Fi network or over an Ethernet cable, then you can open a web browser on the device to access the PlanktoScope's graphical user interface at one of the following URLs (try them in the following order, and just use the first one which works):